 To date, the Company has relied on equity and debt financing to fund its operations, in addition to capital contributions from noncontrolling interests and a limited amount of service revenue from collaboration agreements.
-In July 2019, January 2020, and July 2020, we completed private placements of our common stock and received gross proceeds of \$13.8 million, \$7.5 million, and \$4.0 million, respectively and in September 2020 we received gross proceeds of \$2.0 million through an award from the Alzheimer's Drug Discovery Foundation ("ADDF"), in the form of an investment in our common stock.
-Additionally, on March 27, 2020, we announced that we had (i) entered into an open market sale agreement (the "Open Market Sale Agreement" or "ATM") with Jefferies, LLC ("Jefferies") and filed a prospectus supplement pursuant to which we were able to issue and sell up to \$11.5 million of shares of our common stock from time and (ii) entered into a purchase agreement (the "Purchase Agreement") with Keystone Capital Partners, LLC ("Keystone") pursuant to which Keystone agreed to purchase up to an aggregate of \$5.0 million of shares of our common stock from time to time.
-During the second quarter of 2020, 317,688 shares were sold through the Open Market Sale Agreement for proceeds of \$1.2 million, net of commission, and 324,424 shares were sold through the Purchase Agreement with Keystone for proceeds of \$1.2 million, net of discount.
+In January 2020, and July 2020, we completed private placements of our common stock and received gross proceeds of \$7.5 million, and \$4.0 million, respectively and in September 2020 we received gross proceeds of \$2.0 million through an award from the Alzheimer's Drug Discovery Foundation ("ADDF"), in the form of an investment in our common stock.
+Additionally, on March 27, 2020, we announced that we had (i) entered into an open market sale agreement (the "Open Market Sale Agreement" or "ATM") with Jefferies, LLC ("Jefferies") and filed a prospectus supplement pursuant to which we were able to issue and sell up to \$11.5 million of shares of our common stock from time to time and (ii) entered into a purchase agreement (the "Purchase Agreement") with Keystone Capital Partners, LLC ("Keystone") pursuant to which Keystone agreed to purchase up to an aggregate of \$5.0 million of shares of our common stock from time to time.
+During the second quarter of 2020, 324,424 shares were sold through the Purchase Agreement with Keystone for proceeds of \$1.2 million, net of discount.
 In August 2020, we ceased use of the Purchase Agreement with Keystone, and in September 2020, we filed a replacement prospectus supplement related to the Open Market Sale Agreement pursuant to which we may sell up to \$113.0 million of shares of our common stock through Jefferies.
-During the third quarter of 2020, 3,815,600 shares were sold through the Open Market Sale Agreement for proceeds of \$12.3 million, net of commission, and 47,319 shares were sold through the Purchase Agreement for proceeds of \$300,000, net of discount.
+In 2021 and 2020, 5,937,900 and 4,133,288 shares, respectively, were sold through the Open Market Agreement for proceeds of \$31.9 and \$13.5 million, respectively, net of commission.
+In January 2022, the Company sold 3,115,197 shares of the Company's common stock at a weighted average price of \$1.16 through the Open Market Sale Agreement, for net proceeds of \$3.5 million.
+In addition, the Company received proceeds of \$9.7 million from a private placement

 In August 2020, we entered into a Securities Purchase Agreement (the "SPA"), with 3i, LP, ("3i") as collateral agent and purchaser (the "Convertible Debt Financing").
-Pursuant to the SPA, on August 3, 2020, we issued a 7% Original Issue Discount Senior Secured Convertible Debenture ("Senior Secured Convertible Debenture"), in the principal amount of \$8.64 million for a purchase price of \$8.0 million, which reflects an original issue discount of approximately 8%.
-The Debenture will mature on August 3, 2021.
-The Debenture accrues interest at 7% per year and is convertible into shares of our common stock at a conversion price of \$9.4125 per share, subject to certain customary adjustments.
-In the third quarter of 2020, we raised total proceeds of approximately \$26.6 million, net of commissions and discounts and before expenses, through the Open Market Sale Agreement, the Convertible Debt Financing, the July 2020 private placement transaction, the ADDF award, and the Purchase Agreement.
+Pursuant to the SPA, on August 3, 2020, we issued a 7% Original Issue Discount Senior Secured Convertible Debenture ("Senior Secured Convertible Debenture" or "the Debenture"), in the principal amount of \$8.64 million for a purchase price of \$8.0 million, which reflects an original issue discount of approximately 8%.
+The Debenture accrued interest at 7% per year.
+As of August 3, 2021, the Company repaid in full the Debenture by making a payment of \$2,755,895 representing all principal and interest due at maturity.
 We also received \$575,000 in proceeds from our \$750,000 grant from the Alzheimer's Association under its 2020 Part the Cloud Program.
-The remainder of this award is anticipated to be funded in 2021.
+The remainder of this award is anticipated to be funded in 2022.

 On May 8, 2020, we received a loan for approximately \$1.1 million under the Small Business Administration's Paycheck Protection Program (the "PPP Loan").
 However, the PPP Loan was only sufficient to fund our payroll and other eligible expenses for a limited period of time.
+On November 8, 2021 we were granted loan forgiveness of \$876,171 by the SBA.
+The remaining balance of the loan will be paid in monthly installments of \$6,333 through November 2025.